Huegoxaga/notes/java/android.md

 - Fragments have a lifecycle similar to the activity lifecycle
   - fragment is created within the `setContentView()` of the activity class, if it is dragged into the main activity `xml`
   - fragment resumes after the parent activity is resumed
-  - fragment will be destroyed when the activity is destroyed
+  - fragment will be destroyed when the activity is destroyed or replaced by another fragment
   - Before creation `onCreate()` is called
   - During initialization `onCreateView()`, `onViewCreated()` are called in sequence
   - After creation `onViewStateRestored()` is called